 Do you like the convenience of a microwave but feel frustrated by the results?
 Or, do you loathe microwaves, but wish conventional cooking could speed up?
 In both cases, a speed oven might be the answer.

-Above: The interior of the Miele MasterChef 24-inch Speed Oven features an infrared broiler and convection fan; it can also operate as a full-power microwave.
+Above: The interior of the Miele H 6800 BM Speed Oven has a scratch-resistant finish that is easy to clean; it can also operate as a full-power microwave.

-Above: The Italian-designed Smeg 24-inch Built-In Speed Oven combines a 1,000-Watt microwave with a European convection and conventional broil oven.
-It has a fingerprint-proof stainless steel finish and 10 cooking modes; $1,699 at Compact Appliance.
+Above: The Italian-designed Smeg Classic 24-Inch Built-In Microwave Speed Oven combines a 1,000-watt microwave with a European convection and conventional broil oven.
+It has a fingerprint-proof stainless steel finish and 10 cooking modes; $1,699 at Shoppers Choice.

-Above: The professional-style GE Monogram Built-In Oven with Advantium Speedcook Technology is 30 inches wide and offers four ovens in one: True European convection, a microwave, a warming oven, and the combination “Speedcook” oven; $2,799 at Elite Appliance.
+Above: The professional-style GE Monogram Built-In Oven with Advantium Speedcook Technology is 30 inches wide and offers four ovens in one: True European convection, a microwave, a warming oven, and the combination “Speedcook” oven; $2,599 at Designer Appliances.

 Want to stick with a microwave?
 Consider a Built-In Microwave to free-up counter space and get an integrated look.
 Not ready to commit to a built-in, but enticed by the notion of an out-of-sight microwave?
 See Julie’s 10 Strategies for Hiding the Microwave.
 Also have a look at more of our featured Ovens and Ranges.
 And over on Gardenista, you can learn about Oven Canning.

 N.B.: This post is an update; the original story ran on April 21, 2014.